prashgs-uiuc/cs598_dlh_paper211/README.md

     ```

-7. Upload cs598_dlh_paper211 folder and its content to Google Drive.
+7. Upload `cs598_dlh_paper211 folder` and its contents to Google Drive.
 Access notebooks in a sequence using Google Colab.

 8. Steps 9-20 requires Google Colab Pro version.
 Using Free version of Google Colab will increase training time and in some instances can lead to failure because of long run times.